Peterbamidele/Peterbamidele/README.md

 One of the most efficient ways to make yourself happy is to solve real-life problems.

-I'm Peter Aro,a strange Software Engineer
+I'm Peter Aro  raising_hand a strange Software Engineer

 Here are some ideas to get you started: